-A = Level of teacher's voice B = Level of background noise Increasing the distance between teacher and student reduces speech understanding.
+- A = Level of teacher's voice - B = Level of background noise

+Increasing the distance between teacher and student reduces speech understanding.

-A = Teacher's voice through wireless remote microphone system
+- A = Teacher's voice through FM-system

-B = Background noise
+- B = Background noise

-C = 15-20 dB improvement in signal level versus noise
+- C = 15-20 dB improvement in signal level versus noise

-Sitting in any row of the classroom, the student can hear the teacher's voice through the wireless remote microphone system as clearly as being right next to the teacher.
+Sitting in any row of the classroom, the student can hear the teacher's voice through the FM-system as clearly as being right next to the teacher.